tipam/pi3d/ReadMe.rst

     Library as this is needed for importing any graphics used by Pi3.
 The original Imaging library is no longer really maintained and doesn't run on python_3.
-    The better equivalent replacement is Pillow however a couple of issues relating to text vertical alignment will not be corrected unti the Oct2013 issue.
+    The better equivalent replacement is Pillow however a couple of issues relating to text vertical alignment will not be corrected until the Oct2013 issue.
 To install Pillow you need to::

       sudo apt-get install python-dev python-setuptools libjpeg-dev zlib1g-dev libpng12-dev libfreetype6-dev